Two-weeks of intense computational social sciencing in the rearview mirror.

 Freie Universität Berlin, Germany

-I am teaching or co-teaching a number of classes at the University of Copenhagen ranging from political sociology to introductory Python and R.
+I am teaching or co-teaching a number of classes at the University of Copenhagen ranging from political sociology to introductory Python.

 At the Department of Sociology, I (co-)instruct the following classes: